bldaigle/sierra-to-sheets/README.md

 ### Automation Server
 All files are hosted on a t2.micro instance in Amazon Web Services (AWS).
 These include:
 * `sierra_config.txt` - A restricted file that contains sensitive login information.
 Permissions on this file are set to 0400
 * `query.sql` - A PostgreSQL query for extracting data from the Sierra database.
-We are using multiple scripts so the names of these queries vary depending on the task
+This project includes multiple scripts so the names of these queries vary depending on the task.
 * `script.py` - A Python program that fetches data from the Sierra database and posts it to a shared Google Sheet.
 Again, there are multiple scripts for different tasks so the names of the files will vary.
 * `creds.json` - A restricted file that contains Google API credentials For scheduling, a cron job executes the Python program every week on Monday at 8:00 AM ET